Is making friends at work important to employee retention?

 Employee engagement is a critical factor in organizational success.
 The level of employee engagement in an organization impacts hiring, retention, and even profitability.
 Here are five benefits to your organization from workplace friendships and a tangible example of how you can make it happen organically.

 Employee engagement is a critical factor in organizational success.
-The level of employee engagement in an organization impacts hiring, retention, and even profitability.
+An organization's level of engagement impacts hiring, retention, and even profitability.
 A Gallup analysis of survey results showed that 21% of organizations with highly engaged workforces were more profitable than organizations with lower engagement levels.

-Creating engagement in the workplace means different things for different people.
-Engagement is dependent on everything from workplace culture to organizational communication to management styles to making friends at work.
+Engaging in the workplace means different things to different people.
+It depends on everything from workplace culture to organizational communication to management styles to making friends at work.

 You read that right.
-Making friends at work can be a significant contributing factor to creating engaged employees in your organization.
+Making friends at work can be a significant factor in attracting engaged employees to your organization.

 You might be rolling your eyes at the thought of having to find a way to encourage people to make friends on top of all the other HR tasks you have — but don’t fret.
 We're going to start off with five benefits to your organization from workplace friendships and a tangible example of how you can make it happen organically (and without some awkward friendship matchmaking).